 A healing arts culture can lighten the burden of illness carried by patients and their families and speed recovery.

-The St. Tammany Hospital Foundation Healing Arts Initiative launched in 2004 out of an employee campaign.
-Employees donated more than $150,000 to fund programs including the player piano in the hospital lobby, aquariums in both the Pediatric Unit and the Cordes Outpatient Pavilion, Healing Ceiling tiles in MRI and CT rooms as well as a restful south Louisiana landscape mural in the Radiology Department created by artist Linda Wheat.
+The St. Tammany Hospital Foundation Healing Arts Initiative, launched in 2004 out of an employee campaign, has funded programs including the player piano in the hospital’s lobby, aquariums in both the Pediatric Unit and the Cordes Outpatient Pavilion, Healing Ceiling tiles in MRI and CT rooms as well as a meditation garden at the Women's Pavilion of St. Tammany Parish Hospital

 Music plays a vital role in the healing arts, with concerts in the lobby on the employee-campaign’s player piano, occasional visiting musicians and singers including a local harpist and choir, and the playing of Brahms’ Lullaby on the occasion of each new birth at STPH.

-to make a secure online donation to the Healing Arts or contact the Foundation Office.
+Click here to make a secure online donation to the Healing Arts or contact the Foundation Office